djsantos/Mount-Snow/README.md

-	displayMyTweets function returns an array of the tweets the given user has tweeted createTweet function addes a tweet to the tweet database tweetCount function returns the number of tweets a given user has tweeted disaplyMyTweets function returns an array of the tweets composed by the user -welcome.js has been deleted
+	displayMyTweets function returns an array of the tweets the given user has tweeted createTweet function addes a tweet to the tweet database tweetCount function returns the number of tweets a given user has tweeted -welcome.js has been deleted
 -signUp.js has been deleted
 -home.js has been deleted